danielnuriyev/engineering-blog/data-platform.md

 Each process should have the corresponding tooling and documentation.

 IMPORTANT: process is a means, not the goal.
-Processes should be reviewed and adjusted
+Processes should be reviewed and adjusted.

+#### Disaster Recovery

+- Backing up of data at all tiers should be a part of the platform.
+It should be a flag because in practice not everything needs to be backed up.
+- Everything should be easy to deploy and roll back, ideally in at least 2 data centers (regions).

 ## Technical requirements